pupils pupil

 The members of Ogbourne’s Academy Committee are:

-Michelle Fisher – Parent Governor
+Davide Bianchi – Chair, Parent Governor

 Alice Leach – Parent Governor